stewi1014/clod/libclod/README.md

 - **multithreading**: if the library is so slow it requires multithreading then it has become too complex.
 - **caches**: websites need cache because users are a source of random behaviour - if code is generating random behaviour it needs fixing.
-- **IO abstraction**: wrapping IO methods implies a better understanding of the IO device than the user - which is arrogant and rarely correct.
+- **IO**: hardcoding IO implementations implies a better understanding of the IO device than the user - which is arrogant and rarely correct.
 - **pools**: correct resource management should be implemented instead of connection pools, buffer pools or any other kind of pool.
 - **platform independence**: if your char is 9-bits long, pointers are tuples and numbers are middle-endian - I'm sorry, but no.
 - **fixing data**: garbage in -> garbage out. data parsing should never segfault on bad data however. garbage in ->X segfault out.
+- **bad abstractions**: e.g. 'get_chunk(x,y)' is a bad abstraction because it implies speed and simplicity - the opposite of the implementation which is complex and IO-heavy.

 ## Headers